 The Support of A Leader

-When asked specifically what leaderships means to him, Zach said, “I see my role as a leader more of a support role.
-My main function is to make sure they [my team] can function.”
+“I see my role as a leader as more of a support role.
+My main function is to make sure they [my team] can function”.
 Simple yet powerful.
-To all the young leaders take note.
-Zack at 30 ish years old has it figured out.
-He realizes the why he is here and how he will be successful to those around him.
-Leaders of all ages, please serve those around you as one of your top priorities.
+To all the young leaders, take note.
+For someone his age, Guerin has leadership figured out.
+He realizes why he is here and how he will be successful to those around him.
+Our purpose is not an easy thing to figure out.
+It took me years to be true to my path and figure out what I am meant to do/be as a leader.

-Zach also reminds his generation, “It is okay to have new, innovative thoughts.
-And also be open, teachable, and trainable.”
+Zach also reminds his generation, “it is okay to have new, innovative thoughts.
+And also be open, teachable, and trainable”.
 He knows his age group can be a bit impatient and quick to get things done.
-Fine for all of us to be that way.
-However, please appreciate what those before you have done as well.
+He says that he had such great mentors because they saw his desire to learn and listen.

-When asked what one thing he believes leaders need to know about and let go of he mentioned that managers (management) saying “my way or the highway” does not work nor does it provide for growth.
-What Zach does want us to be open to is listening for new ways of doing things and listen to understand.
-Collaboration will pay off in the long run.
+When asked what one thing he believes leaders need to know about and let go of, he said, “Managers say ‘my way or the highway’, yet this does not work nor does it promote growth.
+Listen for why things are the way they are and listen to understand.”

 Dig deeper on the topic: